 The Fulton County School Bus system is just one of the many Georgia county public bus systems that are tasked with the responsibility to deliver students safely to their destinations on time and in a frame of mind ready to learn.
 The Fulton County Bus system drives over 786 school buses a total of over 1 million route miles monthly.
 The system transports more than 78,000 students twice a day

-If your child is injured in a school bus accident, Lyft/Uber accident, or in any accident or situation involving a personal injury for that matter, you have the right to sue on behalf of your child’s medical bills, pain and suffering, and any other category of damages for which any adult would have the right to make a claim for.
+If your child is injured on a school bus, Lyft/Uber, or anywhere else, you have the right to sue.
+You are entitled to recover your child’s medical bills and pain and suffering.
+And for any other category of damages for which any adult would have the right to make a claim for.

-Furthermore, O.C.G.A. § 33-24-51 provides that statutory immunity is waived to the extent that insurance coverage is purchased by governmental agencies.
-Although exceptions sometimes apply, most governmental agencies secure insurance coverage for drivers of vehicles that come into contact with city and county vehicles, as well as passengers inside the vehicle in which travel occurs.
-Contact the Law Firm of Walter Gabriel if you need assistance with a claim against a city, county, or state vehicle in the State of Georgia.
+Furthermore, O.C.G.A. § 33-24-51 provides that government entities waive immunity to the extent that the government agency purchases insurance coverage.
+Although exceptions sometimes apply, most governmental agencies secure insurance coverage for drivers of city and county vehicles.
+This coverage also applies to passengers inside the vehicle in which travel occurs.
+Contact us if you need assistance against a city, county, or state agency in the State of Georgia.

-It is also important to note that under O.C.G.A.§ 9-3-90, A minor’s claim for pain, suffering and future medical expense and income loss after reaching the age of majority is subject to a two year limitation period starting on the 18th birthday, so the deadline to file that suit is the 20th birthday.
+It is also important to note that under O.C.G.A.§ 9-3-90, A minor’s claim for pain, suffering, and future medical expense, and income loss after reaching the age of majority is subject to a two-year limitation period starting on the 18th birthday.
+So the deadline to file that suit is often the 20th birthday.
 So for example, if your child was thirteen years old at the time she was injured in a motor vehicle collision involving any type of vehicle, you have until your child’s 20th birthday before your child’s claim is barred by the statute of limitations.